pudurudeepika/todo-react-app/README.md

-📝 #To-Do List - Very Basic React App
+#📝To-Do List - Very Basic React App
 To-Do React App is a simple yet functional task management application built using React.js and Bootstrap.
 It allows users to efficiently add tasks, mark them as completed with a ✅ tick icon, and remove them with a ❌ delete button.
 With a clean and responsive UI, this app showcases fundamental React concepts like state management, event handling, and component-based architecture.

 🚀 Features